Skip to content

 Why musicians like Dua Lipa, Elton John and Paul McCartney are against the UK’s AI copyright proposal

-Creatives argue that being able to ‘opt-out’ of allowing developers use of their work to train generative AI software is unworkable.
+Creatives argue that being able to ‘opt-out’ of allowing developers use of their work to train AI is unworkable and favors the tech industry

 Prince Harry wearing a suit walking out of a building in front of photographers while waving a hand.